 - Real-world applications

-Tea Tušar is a postdoctoral researcher at the Department of Intelligent Systems of the Jožef Stefan Institute in Ljubljana, Slovenia.
+Tea Tušar is a research fellow at the Department of Intelligent Systems of the Jožef Stefan Institute in Ljubljana, Slovenia.
 She received the BSc degree in Applied Mathematics and the MSc degree in Computer and Information Science from the University of Ljubljana.
 She was awarded the PhD degree in Information and Communication Technologies by the Jožef Stefan International Postgraduate School for her work on visualizing solution sets in multiobjective optimization.
 She has recently completed a one-year postdoctoral fellowship at Inria Lille in France where she worked on benchmarking multiobjective optimizers.
 Her research interests include evolutionary algorithms for singleobjective and multiobjective optimization with emphasis on visualizing and benchmarking their results and applying them to real-world problems.

 She was involved in the organization of a number of workshops at previous GECCOs (BBOB, VizGEC, Women@GECCO and Student Workshop), she proposed and organized the Job Market at GECCO 2017 and held a tutorial on Visualization in Multiobjective Optimization at GECCO 2016.

 ENUM - Evolutionary Numerical Optimization